wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 ## Step 3 (optional).
 Pre-validate Transaction

-After signing, you can immediately sent the transaction to the blockchain.
+After signing, you can immediately send the transaction to the blockchain.
 However, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”, it is possible that the transaction fails but the sender is still charged a fee (for details, see the [Transaction Validation](/en/blockchain/transaction/transaction-validation) article).
 * An Invoke Script transaction: in case of a dApp script execution error after the complexity of performed calculations exceeded the threshold for saving failed transactions.
 * An Invoke Script Transaction or an Exchange transaction with a smart asset involved: in case the asset script denies the transaction.

 For such transactions, pre-validation can help to reduce unnecessary costs.
-You should not pre-validate transactions of other types, as well as transactions in which the complexity of the callable function is less than the threshold, and smart assets are not used.
+You should not pre-validate transactions of other types, as well as transactions in which smart assets are not used and the complexity of the callable function is less than the threshold.

-Pre-validation is the check whether that the transaction is successful under the current state of the blockchain.
+Pre-validation is the check whether the transaction is successful under the current state of the blockchain.
 By the time of broadcast the state may change, so the transaction may fail even if pre-validation is passed.

 To pre-validate the transaction, use the public operation [POST /debug/validate](https://nodes.wavesnodes.com/api-docs/index.html#/debug/validate).
 In the request body, paste the signed transaction in JSON, for example, the response body from step 2.

+The `valid` field of the response contains the result of transaction validation.
+If the validation failed, the `error` field indicates the reason.

 <details><summary>Request example</summary>
 <pre class="language-bash"><code>